 Love is a choice.
 Love is a daily commitment to validating that choice with our actions.
 Love doesn’t fade, even when the sexual attraction begins to subside.
 Love is caring and always present, even when we hurt, or experience pain.
 Love is omnipresent.
 It exists in and for all of us.
 Love is our state of consciousness and is our responsibility to access and spread it generously to those we encounter.

 A common misconception is that love just happens to us without us doing anything to attract it to our life.
 True, it is very possible (and frequently occurring) to meet a stranger that emanates magnetizing charm that pervades our imagination and succumbs us our hormonal state to a state of abiding arousal, also known as infatuation.

-Yet, technically speaking, we owe that attraction to the exchange of pheromones and our fantasy-subsconscious that is responsible for our perception of the ‘other’ as a highly compatible lover: which, by itself, does NOT necessarily translate to a long-lasting partnership compatibility!
+Yet, technically speaking, we owe that attraction to the exchange of pheromones and our fantasy-subconscious that is responsible for our perception of the ‘other’ as a highly compatible lover: which, by itself, does NOT necessarily translate to long-lasting partnership compatibility!

-In other words, in order to attract a relationship that lives beyond our present state of lack (as, very often, we get attracted to people that posses a quality we want, but don’t have) we must enter a state of mind that is already tuned to self-love and compassion.
+In other words, in order to attract a relationship that lives beyond our present state of lack (as, very often, we get attracted to people that possess a quality we want, but don’t have) we must enter a state of mind that is already tuned to self-love and compassion.